Greece Digital Nomad Visa Guide (2024)

 Are you eligible if you are a United States citizen?

-Yes, since the United States are not an EU or EEA country, you are eligible to apply for a Greek digital nomad visa and work remotely from Greece.
+Yes, since the United States is not an EU or EEA country, you are eligible to apply for a Greek digital nomad visa.

-However, if you have another citizenship of the EU/EEA country, you cannot apply for the aforementioned type of Greek work visa.
+However, if you have another citizenship of the EU/EEA country, you won’t be eligible for the Greece digital nomad visa.

 Yes, as long as you are not a citizen of an EU or EEA country you are eligible to apply for a Greece digital nomad visa.